LC-John/MiniC-Compiler/README.md

 In progress...

 Now, the parse tree is built using Flex & Bison.
+A symbol table (including all variables and functions) is extracted while building the parse tree.

 Type Checking & parse tree transformation will be finished soon.

 ## Phase 2.
 Eeyore2Tigger